 Heat the oil in a large skillet over medium heat; brown chops on both sides.

-Place zucchini slices over the onion; mix remaining Parmesan with reserved flour.
+Place zucchini slices over the onion; sprinkle remaining Parmesan flour mixture over the top.

 This baked recipe makes a great meal-in-one when learning how to cook pork chops.